divalue/Awesome-RealityKit/README.md

     <img src="Awesome_RealityKit_header.png" alt="header">
 </div>

-A collection of RealityKit projects and resources.
+Awesome projects and resources about RealityKit.
 Feel free to contribute!

 The RealityKit framework was built from the ground up specifically for augmented reality with photo-realistic rendering, camera effects, animations, physics, and more.
 With native Swift APIs, ARKit integration, incredibly realistic physics-based rendering, transform and skeletal animations, spatial audio, and rigid body physics, RealityKit makes AR development faster and easier than ever before.